backstage/backstage/docs/features/techdocs/architecture.md

 We assume each entity lives in a repository somewhere (GitHub, GitLab, etc.).
-We recommend using a CI/CD pipeline with the repository that has a dedicated step/job to build docs for TechDocs.
+We recommend using a CI/CD pipeline with the repository that has a dedicated step/job to generate docs for TechDocs.
 The generated static files are then stored in a cloud storage solution of your choice.
 [Track progress here](https://github.com/backstage/backstage/issues/3096).